Steinspass/MiniTwitter/README.md

 ## -In the A.jetpackResponsiveDesign folder

-It is the first part of the Advanced android course, in which I learn to use Android Jetpack Responsive Design with Database Local Room with ViewModel
+It is the first part of the Advanced android course, in which I learn to use Android Jetpack Responsive Design with Database Local Room with ViewModel.

+## -In the MiniTwitter folder

+In this folder I learn to use Api or Web Service with the Retrofit library together with Gson, I also create an App taking as a reference the Twitter App but with more basic functions.